ror-study-group/cucumber-blog/README.md

 	Feature: Create Post

-	    As a user
+	    As a guest
 	    I want to create a post
-	    So that other users can read it
+	    So that guests can read it

 	  Scenario: creating a blog post
-	    Given there is a simple blog form
-	      Undefined step: "there is a simple blog form" (Cucumber::Undefined) features/create_post.feature:8:in `Given there is a simple blog form' When I create a blog post
+	    Given there is title field and body field Undefined step: "there is a simple blog form" (Cucumber::Undefined) features/create_post.feature:8:in `Given there is a simple blog form' When I create a blog post